openforis/sepal-doc/docs/source/team/style_guide.rst

 Common words used to describe actions in the **SEPAL interface** include:

+-    choose
+-    clear
+-    click (prefer **select**, except when not appropriate)
--    open
+-    click and hold
 -    close
+-    copy
+-    copy and paste
+-    enter
+-    fill out
+-    go to
+-    hover
 -    leave
--    go to
--    clear
--    choose
+-    log in, log out
--    enter
+-    open
 -    pan
+-    save
+-    select (use instead of *click*, except when not appropriate)
+-    select and hold
+-    sign in, sign out
+-    submit
 -    swipe
--    hover
 -    switch
--    select
--    select and hold
--    copy
--    copy and paste
--    click
--    click and hold
--    sign in, sign out
 -    turn on, turn off
+-    use
+-    view
 -    zoom, zoom in, zoom out

 Elements